The Settings page lets you configure the instance-wide settings for Looker.

 gmail.com, etc) will not be able to receive emails.

 If this field is left blank, there is no email domain restriction.
-You should also note that there is a
+(SSO embed users are an exception; when this field is blank, SSO embed users can send emails only to themselves.)
+There is also a

-schedule_external_look_emails permission that lets users send emails to anyone, regardless of this whitelist setting.
-Of course there is no need to use this permission if no one should have that ability.
+schedule_external_look_emails permission that lets users send emails to anyone, regardless of this whitelist setting, but there is no need to use this permission if no one should have that ability.

 New Account Notification

 The New Account Notification setting can be enabled or disabled.
-When enabled, any Looker Admin user will be emailed when a new Looker account is created.
+When it is enabled, any Looker admin user will be emailed when a new Looker account is created.
+(SSO embed users are an exception; emails are not generated when an SSO embed user is created.)
 The email will contain the new user’s email address.

 URL Whitelist for Data Actions